-The computational complexity of our protocol depends on three factors: (i) number of groups, and (ii) average increment value per tuple (for grouped count queries, the value is 1), and (iii) average accumulated value per group.
+The computation complexity of our protocol depends on three factors: (i) number of groups, and (ii) average increment value per tuple (for Group-by, Count queries, the value is 1), and (iii) average accumulated value per group.
 The cost of updating a signature at the Owner depends on (ii), while the cost of verifying an answer by a Client depends on (i) and (iii).
-We now use synthetic datasets to experimentally evaluate our protocol under these various factors.
+We now use synthetic data sets to experimentally evaluate the overhead of our protocol under these various factors.

-- ▶ The Owner.
+▶ The Owner.
 Computational complexity of the owner depends on the average increment value per tuple.
-Figure 5 shows the cost of updating a DiSH signature for a single tuple, as a function of the increment value.
-As shown, the update can be done very fast ($<50\mu S$), allowing the Owner to be capable to handle more than 20,000 updates per second.
+Figure 5 shows the cost of updating a SHAC signature for a single tuple, as a function of the increment value.
+As shown, the update can be done very fast ($< 50\mu S$), allowing the Owner to be capable to handle more than 20,000 updates per second.
 Note that updating a signature for a value v requires an exponentiation of power v, which can be done in $O(\log v)$ time.
-This is also shown in Figure 5-the update cost increases logarithmically with the increment size. - ▶ The Client.
-Computational complexity of a Client depends on both the number of nonzero groups and the average size of a nonempty group.
-Figure 6(b) shows the verification time at a Client as functions of these two factors.
-As expected, the cost increases linearly with the number of nonempty groups.
-Within each group, the verification requires exponentiation, and hence the cost increases logarithmically with the average group size.
+This is also shown in Figure 5-the update cost increases logarithmically with the increment size.